rarible/sdk/README.md

 } = await sdk.order.bid({ itemId })

 /*
-  Get value of native token that will be converted if you use wrapped token (Wrapped Ether for Ethereum, wXTZ for Tezos and etc.) for place a bid
+  Get value of native token that will be converted if you use wrapped token (Wrapped Ether for Ethereum, wXTZ for Tezos and etc.) to place a bid
-  Example of returned values when passed wrapped token contract:
+  Example of returned values, when passed wrapped token contract:
   1. Returns "undefined" if you have sufficient funds for make a bid
   2. Returns if needed to convert funds to wrapped token (ex.
 Wrapped Ether).
   Value will be converted automatically after invoke "submit" function.
 Convertable value also includes origin fees